-Cloud-based systems and the Internet of Things (IoT) enable employees to work from virtually everywhere, and now more than ever in the comfort of their home.
 So how can managers better engage remote employees during this time and beyond?
-We’ve got five great tips to help your team be successful from home.
+We’ve got five proven tips to help your team be highly engaged and productive from home.

 Tip #1: Get creative with opportunities for socializing.